Two-dimensional quantum droplets in dipolar Bose gases: Effects of thermal fluctuations

-Now we turn to the last part of our study, where we deal with the behavior of the droplet at finite temperature.
+In this section we deal with the finite-temperature behavior of the droplet.
 In uniform Bose gas, at any nonzero temperature, thermal fluctuations distroy the condensate \cite{merm, hoh}.
 However, according to Berezinskii-Kosterlitz-Thouless (BKT)\cite{Berz, KT}, quasicondensate takes place at low temperature, characterized by a power-law decay of the one-body spatial correlation function \cite{GPS, Boudj4}.
 In such a quasicondensate, the phase coherence governs only regime of a size smaller than the size of the condensate, marked by the coherence length \cite {GPS}.
 For a distance smaller than the coherence length, one can work with the true BEC theory \cite{GPS, Chom1}.